Basal Metabolic Rate (BMR) Calculator

 3. Select the formulas you want to compare.

-4. Pick your typical activity level to view TDEE estimates.
+4. Choose the primary formula and activity level to view TDEE estimates.

 5. Use the results as a starting point for daily calorie planning.